-Lambs that take a long time or fail to adapt to the finishing system impact on profitability through poor performance and/or mortality.
+Lambs that take a long time or fail to adapt to the finishing system impact on profitability through poor performance and/ or mortality.
 Management of lambs that have failed to adapt (shy feeders) after two weeks should be reviewed to avoid financial loss; for example, remove lambs from the finishing system and sell or commence on an alternative feeding regime.

-The duration of the adaptation process and associated sub-optimal performance can be reduced by minimising stress on lambs, minimising negative experiences and where possible familiarising lambs with the environment, feed and equipment prior to finishing.
+The duration of the adaptation process and associated suboptimal performance can be reduced by minimising stress on lambs, minimising negative experiences and where possible familiarising lambs with the environment, feed and equipment prior to finishing (preferably prior to weaning).